Sanokei/Hive-Mind/README.md

 <!-- GETTING STARTED -->
 <h2 id="start">Getting Started</h2>

-Join one of the games being created by creating a new issue
+Join one of the games being created by creating a new issue.

+You can either use one of the templates or add labels yourself.
 You can add a label in your post by using \[\<Label Name>] in your title.

 <h4 id="label-action"><strong>Action Labels:</strong></h4>